How to apply to IU

 Interested in financial aid?

 Your very first step is to fill out your FAFSA (Free Application for Federal Student Aid).
-Usually you can complete your FAFSA application as early as October 1, but the 2024–25 FAFSA launched in December 2023.
+The 2025-26 FAFSA will be available for you to complete sometime after December 1, 2024.
 This form is used to determine which federal grants and loans you qualify for to reduce your tuition and help you pay for college.
 Deadlines vary by campus, but the earlier you complete this form, the better!

 To learn about other financial support options at IU, visit our Scholarships and Awards page.